Introduction To Maine

 Acadia Center is helping to drive solutions to:

 - Protect and conserve natural lands through a dedicated, sustained funding source and technical assistance to support a robust forest products economy, increase carbon storage opportunities, avoid emissions, and enhance climate adaptation and resilience.

 - Address embodied carbon- the carbon footprint of a material from its development (factory) to its end use (building) – by increasing demand for low-carbon construction materials, including Maine-made wood-based products such as cross-laminated timber and wood-fiber insulation.

-Acadia Center has leadership roles with the Climate Maine Coalition and the Maine Climate Council.
-The organization is part of a stakeholder group with the Maine Office of the Public Advocate, building on the framework for identification and procurement of non-wires alternatives, and is working with Efficiency Maine Trust and Governor’s Energy Office on various energy and utility reform policies.
+Acadia Center has leadership roles in multiple coalitions and is working with Efficiency Maine Trust and Governor’s Energy Office on various energy and utility reform policies.
 Acadia Center is on a stakeholder group aimed at exploring ways to better align utility regulation with decarbonization and clean energy goals and is engaging in direct discussions with Maine’s investor-owned utilities.
-Acadia Center is also working to build a strong business-focused coalition to help support climate and clean energy priorities.
+Acadia Center is also buildings a strong business-focused organization to help support climate and clean energy priorities.